oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 access tokens, see (#open_redirector_on_client).

 Clients MUST prevent Cross-Site Request Forgery (CSRF).
 In this context, CSRF refers to requests to the redirection endpoint that do not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of [@RFC6819] for details).
-One-time use CSRF tokens carried in the `state` parameter that are securely bound to the user agent SHOULD be used for that purpose.
-Alternatively, if PKCE [@RFC7636] is used by the client and the client has ensured that the authorization server supports PKCE, the client MAY opt to not use `state` for CSRF protection, as such protection is provided by PKCE.
+Clients that have ensured that the authorization server supports PKCE [@RFC7636] MAY rely the CSRF protection provided by PKCE.
+In OpenID Connect flows, the `nonce` parameter provides CSRF protection.
+Otherwise, one-time use CSRF tokens carried in the `state` parameter that are securely bound to the user agent MUST be used for CSRF protection (see (#csrf_countermeasures)).
-In this case, `state` MAY be used again for its original purpose, namely transporting data about the application state of the client (see (#csrf_countermeasures)).

-In order to prevent mix-up attacks, clients MUST only process redirect responses of the authorization server they sent the respective request to and from the same user agent this authorization request was initiated with.
+In order to prevent mix-up attacks (see (#mix_up)), clients MUST only process redirect responses of the authorization server they sent the respective request to and from the same user agent this authorization request was initiated with.
 Clients MUST store the authorization server they sent